stashapp/stash-box/TAG-DEFINITIONS.md

 #### Interracial
 More narrowly defined, describes scenes that include a black male performer and a non-black female performer.
 For scenes that revolve around this difference in race, the tag [Themes: Interracial Focused](#interracial-focused) should also be included.

-#### Office
+#### Office (Theme)
 Describes scenes that revolve around a professional or business-like setting.
-Scenes that are set in an actual office should include [Locations: Office](#office).
+Scenes that are set in an actual office should include [Locations: Office](#office-location).
 See also: [Relations: Boss](#boss), [Relations: Employee](#employee), [Relations: Co-Worker](#co-worker), [Relations: Client](#client)

 #### POV
 Describes scenes that are presented entirely from the perspective of the male character.
-Scenes that do not commit fully to this perspective should use the tag [Themes: Partial POV](#partial-pov) instead, and scenes from an uninvolved character's perspective should use [Themes: POV (Third Party)](#pov--third-party-) instead.
+Scenes that do not commit fully to this perspective should use the tag [Themes: Partial POV](#partial-pov) instead, and scenes from an uninvolved character's perspective should use [Themes: POV (Third Party)](#pov-third-party) instead.

 #### Public
 Describes scenes where the action takes place in a public setting where the characters could be seen by others.
 If the characters want to be seen, it should include the tag [Themes: Exhibition](#exhibition).
 If not, it should include [Themes: Don't Get Caught](#don-t-get-caught).